Carol Weiss King: Background

 In 1916, she was among many who had not paid her Athletic Association dues but was in good enough standing to appear listed as a member in the yearbook as well as a committee member for Greek Games.
 She graduated in 1916.
-In 1917, she entered law school and in 1920 graduated with a JD in Law from New York University; her brother Louis graduated with a BA in Law from Columbia University, although he started law school a year earlier.
+In 1917, Weiss entered law school and in 1920 graduated with a J.D. degree from New York University; her brother Louis graduated with a BA in law from Columbia University, although he started law school a year earlier.

+After graduating from law school in 1920 and being admitted to the bar, Weiss commenced her practice at the firm of Hale, Nelles, and Schorr.
+King became known for her dedication to defending civil rights, particularly in cases involving victims of antiradical hysteria.
+She gained recognition for her expertise in immigration law, contributing significantly to the field.
+Throughout her career, she emphasized research and legal brief writing.

 Career

 By the end of 1916, Weiss was "doing volunteer work for the American Association for Labor Legislation."
 In 1917, she was a volunteer research assistant for the American Civil Liberties Union (ACLU).

 By 1920, as Carol Weiss King, she volunteered to work with Local 25 of the International Ladies Garment Workers Union (ILGWU).
 In 1921, she had opened her own law office.
 In 1923, her name appears in the Barnard Bulletin as "lawyer" without affiliation stated.